obonaventure/cnp3/book/glossary.rst

    :sorted:

    ascii
 	The American Standard Code for Information Interchange (ASCII) is a character-encoding scheme that defines a binary representation for characters.
 The ASCII table contains both printable characters and control characters.
 ASCII characters were encoded in 7 bits and only contained the characters required to write text in English.
-Other character sets such as Unicode have been developped later to support all written languages.
+Other character sets such as Unicode have been developed later to support all written languages.

    anycast
 	a transmission mode where an information is sent from one source to `one` receiver that belongs to a specified group